 2.Slow Cooked Lamb Shank is a great one because the meat will cook until it is so soft and tender it just melts.
 Follow the recipe to step 8 and then leave it to slow cook.
 I wouldn't worry too much about cooking the tomatoes in step 5, just add the yoghurt and water then leave to do its thing.

 3. My mum tells me that when she was a girl Dhal Makhani would be cooked really slowly overnight on the dying embers of the fire.
 This method is what gives this lentil dish its soft creamy texture (and not by adding bucket loads of cream!).
 In a pan, start from step 3 and at step 8, add the uncooked lentils with the water and half a teaspoon of salt.
-Leave this on a low setting in the slow cooker.
+Bring to the boil for 10 minutes (if using kidney beans this is essential) then move everything into the slow cooker.
+Cook on the low setting in the slow cooker for 8-10 hours.
 Do check the lentils are soft and cooked though before serving; if not, just heat them through on the stove until they are.
 To loosen the dhal a little, add a little hot water and heat through.
 Finish with some lovely butter, garam masala, dried fenugreek and coriander – wowzer!